Meloncauli is a former nurse and anxiety management therapist. She hopes everyone can take something away from her articles.

 Phones and Cell Phones for Low Vision

 My father was having difficulty seeing the numbers on his telephone and using his cell phone became impossible for him.
 The telephone is very important in communicating with family and friends and something else we all take for granted.
 Imagine having a mobile phone and not being able to call or send a text message to someone because your eyesight will not allow it.
-Buying big button telephones and cell/mobile phones is a great idea for those who are visually impaired.
-I have shown you some examples on the right.
+Buying big-button telephones and cell/mobile phones is a great idea for those who are visually impaired.

 Miscellaneous Low-Vision Aids